Holistic therapy gains steam in palliative care

 While a team of healthcare experts will be on hand to let individuals know what medical support is available to them, outside of traditional palliative medical care, complementary therapy is gaining steam when it comes to the management and relief of some associated physical and emotional symptoms.

-According to the results of an online survey conducted by Therapy Directory – a support network of complementary therapists – a proportionate 90% of respondents said that should they be diagnosed with a terminal illness, they would consider complementary therapy to help them to deal with the symptoms .
+According to the results of an online survey conducted by Therapy Directory – a support network of holistic therapists – a proportionate 90% of respondents said that should they be diagnosed with a terminal illness, they would consider complementary therapy to help them to deal with the symptoms .

-So why are so many people now choosing to take a holistic approach to their health?
+Why are so many people now choosing to take a holistic approach to their health?

 Michelle Mullis, owner of Kent Acupuncture health, specialises in both acupuncture and aromatherapy massage and has experience of delivering both as part of palliative care.